Hi, I'm Hailey,

 Back Story of my Celiac Journey

 I went twenty years without a diagnosis, and therefore my thyroid as a hard time keeping up.
-I have a lot of extra sensitivities/allergies and have hard days for no explainable reason.
+I have had a lot of extra sensitivities/allergies and hard days for no explainable reason.
+As I healed and got educated on what was goin on I began to figure out the no explainable reasons.

 As someone with celiac, I can’t eat: wheat, rye, and barley.
-But thanks to being sensitive and cross reactions, I don’t eat any grains (e.g., corn, oats, millet, rice) And some foods I can’t eat too much of, such as, some hard to digest veggies, like those in the night shade family, and certain fats…
+But thanks to cross reactions, I don’t eat most grains (e.g., corn, oats, millet).

 So, yay for potato’s, squash, protein powder, and coconut flour; you will see them in many recipes.